MorpheApp/morphe-documentation/docs/morphe-development/README.md

-# 🛠️ ReVanced Development
+# 🛠️ Morphe Development

-Documentation to start working with ReVanced.
+Documentation to start working with Morphe.

 ### Note: This guide could be modernized and updated